 The details, we are assured, of this package will follow.
 Let’s hope it’s soon.
 Until we see that detail, we are still in the dark – literally and metaphorically.

 And this time the freelancers and fringe venues must be properly supported.
 Ignoring them-again- risks the whole foundation of our industry.

 The current Secretary of State for Culture is called Oliver Dowden.
 A man who in his entire Parliamentary career has never asked one arts or culture related question (according to my research into his record).
-A faceless career politician with just two years of “real world” work experience and certainly no genuinely evident zest for his current position; he is simply a place-filler.
+An Identikit career politician with just two years of “real world” work experience and certainly no genuinely evident zest for his current position; he is simply a place-filler.
 And yet – he may go down in history as the man who closed more theatres than Hitler.